jnovos/rtl-ais/README.md

         [-h host (default: 127.0.0.1)]
         [-P port (default: 10110)]
-        [-T use TCP communication as tcp listener ( -h is ignored)] [-t time to keep ais messages in sec, using tcp listener (default: 15)] [-n log NMEA sentences to console (stderr) (default off)] [-M your MMSI identification number]
+        [-T use TCP communication as tcp listener ( -h is ignored)] [-k keep TCP socket open and write new messages to it as they arrive] [-t time to keep ais messages in sec, using tcp listener (default: 15)] [-n log NMEA sentences to console (stderr) (default off)] [-M your MMSI identification number]